Dheerajr444/endee/askmynotes/README.md

 AskMyNotes turns your PDF notes into a searchable AI knowledge base.
 The moment you upload a PDF:

-1. It is extracted page-by-page and split into overlapping text chunks
+1. Text is extracted page-by-page using `pdfplumber`
+2. Pages are split into overlapping chunks to preserve context
-2. Each chunk is converted into a 384-dimensional semantic vector using `all-MiniLM-L6-v2`
+3. Each chunk is converted into a 384-dimensional semantic vector using `all-MiniLM-L6-v2`
-3. All vectors are stored and indexed in **Endee** running locally via Docker
+4. All vectors are stored and indexed in **Endee** running locally via Docker
-4. When you ask a question, your query is rewritten by Gemini for better retrieval, then Endee finds the most relevant passages using HNSW cosine similarity search
+5. When you ask a question, Gemini rewrites it for better retrieval, then Endee finds the most relevant passages using HNSW cosine similarity search
+6. A cross-encoder reranks the results for accuracy
-5. The retrieved passages are reranked by a cross-encoder for accuracy, then injected into prompts sent **simultaneously** to every configured LLM
+7. The top passages are injected into prompts sent **simultaneously** to every configured LLM
-6. All answers appear side-by-side in a yupp.ai-style card layout
+8. All answers appear side-by-side in a yupp.ai-style card layout

 ---